Darkuuu/PMPP_Lossy/README_from_jan_daniel.txt

 transfering it to GPU, doing ONE predicator function, transfering it back to CPU, encoding it and starting with the next predicator function.

+We also commented everything in the code we would've looked into, if we hadn't mismanage our time so badly.

 Missing is following:
 - port the encoding on GPU (and calculate one brick completely on GPU)
 - distribute the bricks on GPU (potentially with streams to achieve high overlap on memory/computation).